 - timeout asyncio.
 TimeoutError will be raises when the Future was not finished after this time. - callback Consuming callback.
 Could be a coroutine. - no_ack if True you don't need to call aio_pika.message.
 IncomingMessage.ack() - exclusive Makes this queue exclusive.
 Exclusive queues may only be accessed by the current connection, and are deleted when that connection closes.
-Passive declaration of an exclusive queue by other connections are not allowed. - arguments extended arguments for pika - consumer_tag optional consumer tag declare (timeout: int = None, passive: bool = None) \rightarrow asyncio.futures.Future Declare queue.
+Passive declaration of an exclusive queue by other connections are not allowed. - arguments additional arguments - consumer_tag optional consumer tag